-If you are making an employee redundant, they may be eligible to various different things in addition to a redundancy payment.
-This includes a minimum set notice period before their contract of employment is brought to an end.
+If you are making an employee redundant, as part of a fair and lawful redundancy process you must provide them with their statutory entitlements.
+This includes paying them statutory redundancy pay and giving a minimum set notice period before the contract of employment can be brought to an end.

 The statutory redundancy notice periods are as follows:

-- At least 1 week’s notice if employed between a month and 2 years
+- At least 1 week’s notice if the individual has been employed between 1 month and 2 years

 If an employee works their notice, they will be entitled to the payment of their wages as normal, in accordance with their contract of employment.
 If you make a payment in lieu instead, this should still be based on the employee’s normal rate of pay, including any contractual entitlements, such as pension contributions.